mietek/pol/README.md

 ### 2.3 Arrangement and formatting

-Now I'm goiong to tell you how to write a program.
+Now I'm going to tell you how to write a program.
 Independent of language or computer.
 Things you ought to be doing already, but probably aren't because on one ever told you to.
 Little things.
 But if you don't do them you won't have a good program; and we're going to write a good program.

 Remember the Basic Principle!
 If you didn't read the [Introduction](#1-introduction), do it now.